STVS-Studios/NestedHandbrake/README.md

 * -filetype: The desired filetype for input files (mp4, mkv, m4v, etc.)
 * -output: Path to save the converted files
 * -resolution: (1080/780/480) correlates with HandBrake's official presets ("Fast 1080p30", "Fast 720p30" and "Fast 480p30")
+* -lang (language): defaults to "en_us", but can also be "ja_JP".
+Resulted in localized text in the desired language.

-Please take into account that this script also supports text-output in japanese for devices, with their language set to japanese.
+Please take into account that this script also supports text-output in japanese for devices, with 'ja-JP' as the language parameter.
 For those users, a change of the font used within Powershell would work better, due to some terminal fonts not supporting needed characters.